Milofow/Milofow/Research/Agile Research.md

 - ### Lean (software) development
 > Lean Software Development (LSD) is an agile framework based on optimizing development time and resources, eliminating waste, and ultimately delivering only what
 > the product needs.
 The Lean approach is also often referred to as the Minimum Viable Product (MVP) strategy, in which a team releases a bare-minimum version of
-> its product to the market, learns from users what they like, don’t like and want to be added, and then iterates based on this feedback.
+> its product to the market, learns from users what they like or don’t like and what they want to be added, and then iterates based on this feedback.

 <i> Source: https://www.productplan.com/glossary/lean-software-development/ </i>